Isabella-Mitchell/lonely-house/README.md

 - Thank you to my Mentor Akshat Garg for helpful feedback, industry insights and recommended tools.

-- Thank you to Shahidul Islam for participating in the peer code review on the Code Institute Slack channel.
+- Thank you to Shahidul Islam and Szilvia Csernus for participating in the peer code review on the Code Institute Slack channel.

 - Thank you to the Code Institute London Community for their encouragement and technical support.